 - Limited visibility into stock and order flow.

-- Increasing pressure on finance and warehouse teams.
+- Rising pressure on finance and warehouse teams.

 inoday’s role

-At inoday, we help apparel businesses understand when their current setup is no longer enough and how to move toward a more connected operating structure.
-Some brands only need stronger Shopify development.
-Others are ready for a full Shopify plus NetSuite model.
+At inoday, we help apparel businesses understand where they are in the growth journey and what setup makes sense next.
+Some brands need stronger Shopify ecommerce development first.
+Others are ready for a full Shopify Plus NetSuite model.

 Conclusion

-The combination of Shopify development and a Shopify NetSuite connector gives apparel businesses the flexibility to sell quickly and the structure to operate efficiently.
-For inoday, this is where sustainable growth begins.
+The combination of Shopify development, Shopify ecommerce development, native Shopify and NetSuite integration, and Shopify Plus NetSuite gives apparel businesses the flexibility to sell quickly and the structure to operate with more confidence.
+For inoday, that is where sustainable growth begins.

 FAQ

-1. When should an apparel brand move from Shopify to NetSuite?
+3. When should an apparel brand add NetSuite?

 When inventory complexity, warehouse operations, financial reconciliation, or returns management begin creating operational strain.